It's Rush Limbaugh, this, The Excellence in Broadcasting Network, where we have more fun than a human being should be allowed to have.

 The chimpanzee vote, the felon vote, the human rights vote.

-And there's a whole human rights organization out there, a coalition of people, that uh and their their agenda is not human rights.
+And there was a whole human rights organization out there, a coalition of people, that, and their agenda is not human rights.

-What better way to tear down an institution like humanity, if you want to call that an institution, than to say chimps are human.
+What better way to tear down an institution like humanity, if you want to call that an institution, than to say chimps are human and great apes are human.

 Can't happen.

-Uh no, Mr. Snerdley, I've not read the chimps Magna Carta or their declaration of independence, but I do support the chimps' right to choose.
+No, Mr. Snirdly, I've not read the chimps' Magna Carta or their Declaration of Independence, but I do support the chimps' right to choose.

 Human rights.